Beth Krensky’s Between Spirit and Matter at Yale Institute

-“Between Spirit and Matter” will open on Sept.
-21st, 5:30pm at the Yale Institute of Sacred Music.
-Panelists: Margaret Olin, Maeera Shreiber, Ori Soltes.
+“Between Spirit and Matter” is on view until December 20th at the Yale Institute of Sacred Music.
+Opening Night Panelists were Margaret Olin, Maeera Shreiber, Ori Soltes.

 Between Spirit and Matter is an installation of performance pieces and ritual artifacts by the Utah-based artist Beth Krensky.
 As an acclaimed art educator and maker, Krensky considers herself to be “a gatherer of things—objects, words, spirit—and a connector of fragments, to make us whole.”
 In videography of her performance works, relics both real and imagined, and tenderly crafted textiles, the artist embraces liminality in an effort to sanctify bodies, spaces, and objects.
 This exhibition invites viewers to inhabit the space Krensky does herself: the in-between of matter and spirit, the profane and the sacred.